keesiemeijer/date-pagination/readme.md

 It’s likely your theme is already using these functions for normal pagination.
 If not you’ll have to add them yourself to display pagination by dates.

-To tell WordPress a page should be paginated by dates use the `date_pagination_type` query argument with a custom query ([WP_Query](http://codex.wordpress.org/Function_Reference/WP_Query)), or with the [pre_get_posts](https://developer.wordpress.org/reference/hooks/pre_get_posts/) action, and this plugin will do the rest.
+To tell WordPress a page should be paginated by dates use the `date_pagination_type` query argument with a custom query ([WP_Query](http://codex.wordpress.org/Function_Reference/WP_Query)), or with the [pre_get_posts](https://codex.wordpress.org/Plugin_API/Action_Reference/pre_get_posts) action, and this plugin will do the rest.

-For more information on how to use this plugin, and how to incorporate this plugin with your theme, visit [the documentation](https://keesiemeijer.wordpress.com/date-pagination/).
+For more information on how to use this plugin, and how to incorporate this plugin with your theme, visit [the plugin documentation](https://keesiemeijer.wordpress.com/date-pagination/).

 ## Installation ##